 She became a cable access television producer after her public service on the Orange CountyGrand Jury when she realized that the citizens of the county did not know their judicial/civic leaders if they were staring them in the face and decided to create the community-based, 30-minute program called “Perspective 2000,” which aired on Orange County, California public access cable outlets.
 This program placed community activists with members of the judicial community in the same forum, which included judges, police chiefs, the district attorney, and the sheriff in a roundtable setting to discuss the issues impacting citizens.

 Ms. Wilson is the proud recipient of the Government Award from 100 Black Men of OrangeCounty, an accolade shared with the honorable Michael Brenner, the presiding Judge of the 1993-1994 Orange County Grand Jury, for efforts made to increase the diversity of members on the jury which would include younger persons and minorities through marketing, public speaking to community groups and direct mail campaigns.
-These efforts lead to the next GrandJury (1994-1995) being the most diverse in the history of Orange County.
+These efforts lead to the next GrandJury (1994-1995) being the most diverse in the history of Orange County, California.

 She has also been awarded the Evelyn Bryant Journalism Award, the Latin American CivicAssociation Brotherhood Award and numerous service awards as a result of her contributions as a Community ServicesCommissioner for the City of Fullerton.